 - A publication

 - Ideally, both

 On a PhD, your grades absolutely do not matter—you don’t go there to transfer to somewhere else, so whatever grade that passes you if fine.
 Instead, publications and relationships matter.
 Those are what you need, not A’s.
 Completion is based on whether or not your work is true and publishable, that’s it, nothing else.
-Some of the best guidance I got was to , figure out how many publications you will need to get a job prior to enrolling in a course of study.
+Some of the best guidance I got was to, figure out how many publications, or other experiences (teaching etc..), that you will need to get the job you want prior to enrolling in a course of study, and then focus your time wisely.
 Curt Bonk at Indiana University says three publications is enough for a first job.
 I would say you need more and that the three pubs target is outdated.
 However, planning of this type of extended trajectory is not what MA’s are really used to doing.
 I wasn’t.
 When I graduated with my MA, I could plan about 5 years into my career.
 A PhD is planning for a much longer term and a significant chunk of one’s life.
 Many would say planning a lifetime in advance, though there *are* other opportunities besides going on to teach.
 Matthew Might (PhD from Georgia Tech, now at Utah) says it particularly well in his classic blog post “An Illustrated Guide to The PhD”.
 He puts it into graphic terms.
 I wish I could ask every MA/MS student who is silently considering doctoral study to read it.
 It’s also nice to think about just how many little bumps of knowledge have been created by those who have welcomed me into this new group of scholars.